FeatureBaseDB/featurebase-docs/docs/sql-guide/data-types/data-type-int.md

 # INT data type

-Use `INT` for data that spans a large range of values and will be used for aggregate queries.
+Use `INT` for data that spans a large range of values that is intended for aggregate queries.

 {: .note}
 Use `ID` data type if you intend to run queries with `GROUP BY` constraint or with low-cardinality data.